valentina-s/SQL_tutorial/Exercise3.md

 But we are interested in the crime *rate*, i.e. we want to normalize by the population of each tract.

-For need to use additional information from the census table.
+For this need to use additional information from the census table.

 * Write a query which displays the population for each tract